Description

 'The compound annual growth rate (CAGR) is a useful measure of growth over multiple time periods.
 It can be thought of as the growth rate that gets you from the initial investment value to the ending investment value if you assume that the investment has been compounding over the time period.'

-• Looking at the annual return (CAGR) of 14.8% in the last 5 years of World Top 4 Strategy, we see it is relatively greater, thus better in comparison to the benchmark ACWI (10.5%)
+• The annual performance (CAGR) over 5 years of World Top 4 Strategy is 15.2%, which is larger, thus better compared to the benchmark ACWI (9.3%) in the same period.

 Volatility: